Manual Maintenance Systems and Planned Maintenance on Paper Based Systems

 To determine what maintenance is due requires someone to examine every card, check the last preventive maintenance dates against the periodicities and select those which are due.
 Hard copies of the appropriate maintenance procedures must then be located in the PM file before work instructions can be raised and issued to the relevant trade persons.

-Upon completion of the work, the completed work instructions must be returned, the relevant asset's file re-selected, details updated to advise future users and the file replaced in its storage location.
 Whether one or several persons are involved in the completion of these tasks, many man-hours are required and proper support of any reasonable sized system of this type can become a full time occupation.

 [What is Maintenance Management?]